The Last of Us (video game): Plot

-In 2013, an outbreak of a mutant Cordyceps fungus ravages the United States, transforming its human hosts into aggressive creatures known as the "infected".
+In 2013, an outbreak of a mutant Cordyceps fungus spread through bites and airborne spores ravages the United States, transforming its human hosts into aggressive creatures.
 In the suburbs of Austin, Texas, Joel (Troy Baker) flees the chaos with his brother, Tommy (Jeffrey Pierce), and daughter, Sarah (Hana Hayes).
 As they flee, Sarah is shot by a soldier and dies in Joel's arms.

-Twenty years later, civilization has been decimated by the infection.
-Survivors live in totalitarian quarantine zones, independent settlements, and nomadic groups, leaving buildings and houses deserted.
-Joel works as a smuggler with his partner, Tess (Annie Wersching), in the quarantine zone in the North End of Boston, Massachusetts.
-They hunt down Robert (Robin Atkin Downes), a black-market dealer, to recover a stolen weapons cache.
-Before Tess kills him, Robert reveals that he traded the cache with the Fireflies, a rebel militia opposing the quarantine zone authorities.

-The leader of the Fireflies, Marlene (Merle Dandridge), promises to double their cache in return for smuggling a teenage girl, Ellie (Ashley Johnson), to Fireflies hiding in the Massachusetts State House outside the quarantine zone.
-Joel, Tess, and Ellie sneak out in the night, but after an encounter with a government patrol, they discover Ellie is infected.
-Symptoms normally occur within two days, but Ellie claims she was infected three weeks earlier and that her immunity may lead to a cure.
-The trio makes their way to their destination through hordes of the infected but finds that the Fireflies there have been killed.
-Tess reveals she has been bitten by an infected and believing in Ellie's importance, sacrifices herself against pursuing soldiers so Joel and Ellie can escape.
-Joel decides to find Tommy, a former Firefly, in the hope that he can locate the remaining Fireflies.
+Twenty years later, civilization has been destroyed by the infection.
+Joel works as a smuggler with his partner, Tess (Annie Wersching), in a quarantine zone in Boston, Massachusetts.
+They hunt down Robert (Robin Atkin Downes), a black-market dealer, to recover a stolen weapons cache he traded with the Fireflies, a rebel militia opposing the Federal Disaster Response Agency (FEDRA), an organization which controls the quarantine zone.
+Its leader, Marlene (Merle Dandridge), promises to double their cache in return for smuggling a fourteen-year-old girl, Ellie (Ashley Johnson), to Fireflies hiding in the Massachusetts State House.
+Joel and Tess discover Ellie is infected; she claims she is immune and may be able to help develop a cure.
+At the State House, they discover the Fireflies have been killed and Tess reveals she has been infected during their journey.
+Believing in Ellie's importance, Tess sacrifices herself against pursuing soldiers so Joel and Ellie can escape.
+Joel decides to find Tommy, a former Firefly, in the hope he can locate others.

-With the help of Bill (W. Earl Brown), a smuggler and survivalist who owes Joel a favor, Joel and Ellie acquire a working vehicle from Bill's neighborhood in Lincoln.
-Driving into Pittsburgh, Pennsylvania, Joel and Ellie are ambushed by bandits, and their car is wrecked.
+With the help of Bill (W. Earl Brown), a smuggler and survivalist in Lincoln, Massachusetts, Joel and Ellie acquire a working vehicle.
+Driving into Pittsburgh, Pennsylvania, Joel and Ellie are ambushed by bandits and their car is wrecked.
 They ally with two brothers, Henry (Brandon Scott) and Sam (Nadji Jeter).
 After they escape the city, Sam is bitten but hides it from the group.
-As his infection takes hold, Sam attacks Ellie, but Henry shoots him dead before taking his own life.
+As his infection takes hold, Sam attacks Ellie, but Henry shoots him dead before taking his own life out of grief.